microsoft/qsharp/README.md

 ### Playground

-`playground` module builds the following components locally:

-- katas
-- samples
-- documentation
+The `playground` is a small website that loads the Q# editor, compiler, samples, katas, and documentation for the standard library.
+It's a way to manually validate any changes you make to these components.

-To see instructions about building playground , refer to [Building Playground Locally](./playground/README.md#building-playground-locally).
+To see instructions for building the playground, refer to [Building the Playground Locally](./playground/README.md#building-the-playground-locally).

 ### Python